-Value of Tuck MBAValue of Tuck MBA - Last weekend was weird in North East.
+Value of Tuck MBA - Last weekend was weird in North East.
 A major snow storm was expected.
 They even gave it a name – Nemo.
 Many offices in NYC were closed and events cancelled, Massachusetts even administered curfew.
 Ironically, me and my classmates participated in case competition at Columbia and anyway headed to NYC.

 Well, the snowstorm did hit the North-East and NYC in particular, but in my perception was not that bad.
 I personally was amazed how efficiently streets and highways were cleaned.
 However, it’s not the snowstorm that became the highlight of the weekend.